JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/Bounds.md

 # Class: Bounds

-Class representing a Bounds which hold two points and any.
+Class representing a Bounds which hold two points and any extra variables from these points.

 ## Table of contents